VersionLens/sthlmjs/slides/pascal.md

   - Docker build & push using Kaniko
 - You could use any workflow system here, e.g. Tekton, etc. <!-- .element: class="fragment" -->
 - We build all services in parallel, and steps can run in parallel if desired <!-- .element: class="fragment" -->
+Note:
+- K8s Jobs are like scripts that can run in a cluster
+- K8s jobs don't scale very well in complexity, so we use Argo Workflow which is better
+- Kaniko is Google's open-source in-cluster image builder, I believe they use this in Google Cloud Build

 Version Repository `build/{service}/build.argo.yaml`